 4. ONCE THAWED, THE PRODUCT SHOULD NOT BE REFROZEN.

 5. Do not dilute or otherwise stretch the dosage of this vaccine.

 6. Once mixed with diluent, the vaccine should be gently agitated frequently.

 7. Once mixed with diluent, the vaccine should be used within 1 hour.

-8. Only healthy chicken embryos or chickens should be vaccinated.
+8. Only healthy chicken embryos should be vaccinated.

 9. Do not vaccinate within 21 days before slaughter.

 10. This vaccine contains Gentamicin as a preservative.

 12. In case of human exposure, contact a physician.

 13. FOR ANIMAL USE ONLY.